touraye/under-doz/101-programming/L102-getting-to-programming.md

 #### Types of Operators

-* Assignment operator: these assign `=` a value to a variable
+* Assignment operator `=`: these assign a value to a variable
 * Arithmetic operators: they are used to performing arithmetic operations on values. example are addition, multiplication, division, subtraction, and module or reminder
 * Comparison or Relational operator: they are used to compared values(or variables). examples are greater than, less than, equal to, greater than or equals to, less than or equals to, and not equals to.
-* Logical operator: they are used to applying logics to values or variables. examples are AND, OR, and NOT.
+* Logical operator: they are used to applying logics(conditions) to values or variables. examples are AND, OR, and NOT.
 * Ternary operator: is the only conditional operator that take three operands.
 It can be used to replace `if and else` or `switch`. `10 > 9 ? 'do something' : 'do something;'
 * Unary operator: these type of operator act on only one value meaning it has one operand. `10++ or ++10`